tanoManzo/notes/Explaining a series of models by propagating Shapley values.md

 In Fig. 3b, we show clusters according to age and gender.
 Then, we explain many older male explicands using either a general population or an older male population baseline distribution (Fig. 3c).

 ![[Pasted image 20240226092714.png]]
 When we compare to the older male baselines, the importance of age is centered around zero, gender is no longer important, and the importance orderings of remaining features change.

+The inquiry we make changes from “What features are important for older males relative to a general population?” to “What features are important for older males relative to other older males?”

+To quantitatively evaluate whether our attributions answer the second inquiry, we can ablate features in order of their positive/negative importance by masking with the mean of the older male baseline distribution (Fig. 3d, (Methods section Ablation tests)).
+In both plots, lower curves indicate attributions that better estimated positive and negative importance.